Welcome Back from the School Nurses! 2019/20

 Each child entering into North Carolina public school for the first time must submit proof of a current health assessment within the first 30 calendar days of starting school.
 This is due to NC House Bill 13 which went into effect in the 2016/17 school year.

-Pre K and Kindergarten students must be up-to-date on their immunizations and a current health assessment must be on file at the start of the school year.
+Pre K and Kindergarten students must be up-to-date on their immunizations and both must have a current health assessment on file at the start of the school year.
 Kindergarten students must have received a dose of Polio vaccine on or after their 4th birthday.
-A current dental screen is required for all Pre K students.
-Again, health assessments and immunizations must be complete within the first 30 calendar days of starting school.
+A current dental screen is required only for Pre K students.
+Health assessments and immunizations must be complete within the first 30 calendar days of starting school.

 Students entering the 7th grade need one dose of Tdap and one dose of meningococcal conjugate vaccine (MCV) if they have not already received them.
 Please note, starting the 2020/21 school year a booster dose of MCV is required for 12th grade.